Design out CO2

 In 2017 we continued to invest in our rail facilities delivering on our commitment to transport more of our products by rail.
 In 2017, we opened a brand new rail aggregates handling depot at Garston, South Liverpool.
 This new operation, created in partnership with Freightliner and Rail Freight Services provides an additional 300,000 tonnes a year aggregate handling capacity, supplying customers in Merseyside and Cheshire.
 In 2017 we moved over 9 million tonnes of product by rail - the equivalent to removing 450,000 lorries load from our roads.

-We support customers and end users to create more energy efficient, lower carbon buildings and infrastructure by considering the whole-life (capital and operational) carbon associated with our products by redesigning and rethinking the way we make them.
+We continue to support our customers and end users to create more energy efficient, lower carbon buildings and infrastructure by considering the whole-life (capital and operational) carbon associated with our products by redesigning and rethinking the way we make them.
 Among options we consider are:

 - using recycled or secondary materials in products, such as ground granulated blast furnace slag and fly ash instead of clinker to reduce the capital CO2 in cement or used road surfacing (Recycled Asphalt Planings) instead of primary materials in asphalt

-- providing customers with product carbon footprint information generated from our calculator tool that measures carbon across a project enabling better choices about design and what materials to use
+- providing customers with product carbon footprint information generated from our calculator tool that measures carbon across a project enabling better choices about design and what materials to use.
+Read more on tarmac.com

 - raising awareness of the benefits of our materials in use through Solution Guides.
 Read our low carbon solution guide here.